cboard-org/cboard-io/_18n/en/help/help.md.md

 ![enter image description here](https://lh3.googleusercontent.com/So2-eFAt6sH0IYOdd5w3VGcrni9oY3Yb2ejZubQiD6qu5bcBuGPhm-cbrzgUgNxUmjxiBJJYzvg)
 ## Talking

-### How do I get started talking with Cboard?
+### How do I add a personally recorded voice to symbols on Cboard?

-First, go to the board you want to start with.
-Second, unlock the board using the lock on the right hand side.
-Third, Press the 'edit' button on the left hand side.
-Once you press this, you can choose which tile you want to add personalized voice to.
-Once you pick, choose the tile by pressing on it.
-Once you do so, press the edit (pencil) symbol on the far right side on the light blue bar.
-Once the tile opens, you are given the option to use a voice recorder to add sound.
-You then press the microphone symbol and record, you can record multiple times and can play it back before saving it to the board.
+1. Go to the board you want to use.

+2. Unlock the board using the lock on the right hand side.

+3. Select the EDIT button on the left hand side.

+4. Choose which symbol cell or tile to which you want to add a voice recording.
+Once you select the tile or a series of tiles, a blue tick will appear in each one and they will be highlighted.

+5. Select the PENCIL icon on the far right side on the light blue bar.

+6. Once the tile opens, you are given the option to use a voice recorder to add a sound, word or phrase etc.

+7. Add the label for the vocalisation

+8. Finally select the microphone symbol and record, you can record multiple times and can play it back before saving it to the board.

+9. If you have selected multiple symbols use NEXT to go to the next symbol and repeat the process.
 ![enter image description here](https://lh3.googleusercontent.com/pgvDV4BTXNHMYiYFl8lzEoGUaxSRj2SDySvLE8BJkIRa0RQAh_5G1MIegWo_NUKYtfRgvN1fr5I)
 ![enter image description here](https://lh3.googleusercontent.com/0IaWGCnXmOv0_UhiVEu_8owSDAf8-iOTuSRaeTeT22WJ7gZqDLZ0y-b6-Je8eKVgNLOSTCE4440)
 ### How do I remove symbols from the output bar?